The ribbon category of representations of a crossed module: Characters on representations of a crossed module of finite groups

-These coefficients appear, as stated in \cite{DVVV} for the case of a Drinfeld double, as fusion coefficients for the Groethendieck algebra $K_H(G)$ of $G\mhyphen$equivariant complex vector bundles over the finite group $H$.
-This consideration ties our category to orbifold conformal field theories, $(K_H(G), \oplus, \ot )$ becoming the fusion algebra.
+These coefficients appear, as stated in \cite{DVVV} for the case of a Drinfeld double, as fusion coefficients for the Grothendieck algebra $K_X(G)$ of $G\mhyphen$equivariant complex vector bundles over the finite group $X$.
+This remark ties our category to orbifold conformal field theories, $(K_X(G), \oplus, \ot )$ becoming the fusion algebra.

-Consider $I_i^s, I_j^z$ two complex finite dimensional irreducible representations of $X=(G,H, \mu, \gamma )$ a crossed module of finite groups.
-Both are elements of $K_H(G)$, and, paraphrasing relations above,
+Consider $I_i^s, I_j^z$ two complex finite dimensional irreducible representations of $\xX=(G,X, \mu, \partial )$ a crossed module of finite groups.
+Both are elements of $K_X(G)$, and, paraphrasing relations above,